Perley A. Thomas Car Works: Preservation

 NOPSI Cars #913 and #952 are under the operation of San Francisco Municipal Railway (Muni).
 Both built in 1923, 952 is leased to Muni from New Orleans RTA since 1998; 913 was purchased from Orange Empire Railway Museum in 2005.
 As of 2019, both cars are in the process of restoration; 913 has not seen active service since 1964 and funds are being raised for its restoration.

+Hagerstown and Frederick Railway Suburban Coach 150 is preserved inside the Myersville Public Library in Myersville, MD.
+150 was built in 1918 for the Columbia Street Railway in South Carolina.
+H&F acquired 150 (along with three other Thomas cars) in 1923 for service out of Hagerstown to Boonsboro and Funkstown.
+In 1938, service to Boonsboro and Funkstown ended and the 150 was sold for scrap value.
+150 was discovered as part of a home near Gambrill State Park and was purchased by Donald Easterday in 1990.
+Mr. Easterday moved the car to his property outside Myersville where it was restored and displayed for Myersville's Trolley Days.
+Following Easterday's passing in 2016, the car was donated to the town of Myersville.
+In 2019, 150 found its new permanent home inside the brand new public library.

 In popular culture

 A famous Tennessee Williams play (and later, film) was set in New Orleans, Louisiana where Perley A. Thomas streetcars were operated on the Desire line around the period of 1947 in which the story was set, hence the name: A Streetcar Named Desire.